English Touring Opera: History

 Opera 80 itself became the successor to Opera For All, an "umbrella organization" which had planned tours by small groups which performed to piano accompaniment.
 David Parry became music director in 1983.

 ETO aims to introduce new audiences to opera and has an extensive outreach programme alongside its touring productions.
 The company targets towns and cities where performance infrastructure exists but there is little opera on stage.

 From 2002 to 2022, James Conway was director of ETO.
 Gerry Cornelius became music director of ETO in April 2021.
 Robin Norton-Hale became artistic director and chief executive officer of ETO in 2022.

 2021 dismissals

 In September 2021, ETO wrote to tell 13 freelance musicians that they would not be re-engaged for the upcoming tour, but that they would stay in a pool of artists to be drawn upon in the future.
 Some of the players had been engaged in freelance contracts year after year.
 The players who were not engaged for the upcoming season were mid-to-late-career musicians, when sent the letter.
 The freelance artists had hoped to return to work in the post-pandemic period.
-Zhang Zhang, a violinist with the Monte-Carlo Philharmonic Orchestra, asked if firing people because of their skin color is racism.
+Zhang Zhang, a violinist with the Monte-Carlo Philharmonic Orchestra, asked if firing people because of their skin colour is racism.
 Zoe Strimpel wrote that ETO's "policy race-based contracting" was a "debacle."
 ETO indicated its policy was based on guidance from its main funder, Arts Council England.